McKinley Stump: History

 The artifact was originally placed in the city's downtown district at the north end of Market Street at the intersection of West Street and National Avenue near the original Northern Pacific Depot.
 After its installation, the podium became an immediate tourist attraction, especially for train travelers, and plans to build a proper foundation and bandstand-pagoda structure to protect the stump from weather was initiated in January 1902.

 In order to raise funds for the protective shelter, a minstrel show was held that April at the Brunswig Grand Opera House and the city approved a $150 appropriation in July.
 As an expansion and regrade plan of Market Street was undertaken during the time, the stump was planned to be slightly relocated to accommodate the project.
 The effort to build the cover was undertaken by Anton Hess, struggling to finish the project by the end of 1902 due to "...'nother case of too much prosperity" as a backorder for turned columns waylaid the completion.
 The pavilion's completion and minor relocation was initiated in February 1903.

 The first known vandalism of the McKinley Stump was recorded the following month as carved initials of "thoughtless boys" were found on the top railing surrounding the platform.
 Vandalization continued as people continued to carve their initials; the wood structure of the pagoda was whittled as well.
 The city council in 1905 passed a resolution, offering a reward to those who apprehended anyone caught defacing the landmark.

 The podium was moved to the city's new Burlington Northern Depot in late September 1914, featured on a grassy lawn area, immediately south of the freight entrance to the depot.
 Placed on a concrete pad, the post-and-roof cover was "re-painted and repaired".
 The stump was allowed to reside on the railroad property after a lease was signed by the city.
 After World War I, a local chapter of the Grand Army of the Republic took the name, McKinley Stump Legion No. 1.

-In May 1923, President Warren G. Harding was invited by the Chehalis Citizens' Club to speak from the stump during a early-stage planned trip from Portland to Seattle.
+In May 1923, President Warren G. Harding was invited by the Chehalis Citizens' Club to speak from the stump during an early-stage planned trip from Portland to Seattle.
 A letter arrived from the White House two weeks later stating that the invitation was received but the trip and its itinerary were not yet complete nor formally announced.
 No definitive answer was given.